-Educational objectives that define the educational program leading to the M.D. degree will be produced and published by the Education Policy Committee and approved by the General Faculty.
+Educational objectives that define the educational program leading to the M.D. degree will be produced and published by the TEPC and approved by the General Faculty.
 These are the objectives to which student learning will be assessed, and against which evaluations of effectiveness and outcomes will be measured.
 To that end, the Committee will:

 - Ensure the design and delivery of the educational program is in compliance of all affecting accreditation standards;